Updated May 31st, 2018

-What changes will make the 2018 Subaru Outback different?
+What changes make the 2018 Subaru Outback different?

-Only if Subaru introduces yet another model with specific appearance details.
-The new-for-’17 Touring edition, for example, got exclusive body-colored door handles and silver-finish roof rails to complement its dark-tint theme.
-Otherwise, the ’18 Outback’s styling will be a repeat of the ‘17s.
-Even with the expected model-year-2019 facelift, which is likely to modify only the nose and tail, this generation Outback will continue to look more like an inflated station wagon than a pretend-truck SUV.
+Even with the facelift, this generation Outback continues to look more like an inflated station wagon than a pretend-truck SUV.
 Indeed, it shares its basic structure and mechanical components with the Subaru Legacy midsize sedan.
-Don’t be deceived.
-In this class, only the Jeep Grand Cherokee and Toyota 4Runner beat Outback’s 8.7 inches of ground clearance.
-Yet, the Subaru’s step-in height is modest, and with its generous legroom, four adults ride in terrific comfort and a fifth is not unwelcome in a pinch.
+Don’t be deceived, though.
+In this class, only the Grand Cherokee and Toyota 4Runner beat Outback’s 8.7 inches of ground clearance.
+Yet, the Subaru’s step-in height is modest.
+And with its generous legroom, four adults ride in terrific comfort and a fifth is not unwelcome in a pinch.

 Any mechanical changes?

-Very unlikely.
-Look for the 2.5i line to reprise a 2.5-liter four-cylinder engine that should repeat at 170 horsepower and 174 pound-feet of torque.
+The 2.5i line reprises a 2.5-liter four-cylinder engine with 170 horsepower and 174 pound-feet of torque.
 A few other midsize crossovers offer four-cylinder engines, but they’re typically limited to front-wheel-drive models.
 Even with its standard AWD, Outback’s four-cylinder furnishes adequate acceleration, thanks in part to the Subaru’s relatively light 3,600-pound curb weight.
-Outback 3.6R models will retain a 3.6-liter six-cylinder that should again have 256 horsepower and 247 pound-feet of torque.
-The sixes in most rivals will again have more power and torque.
-Same for the increasing number of turbocharged four-cylinders making their way into this class.
-But even 3.6R Outbacks weigh a couple hundred pounds less than comparably equipped crossovers, so they deliver satisfying get-up-and-go.

 All Subarus except the rear-wheel-drive BRZ sports coupe come with an AWD system tailored to their market segment and price point.
 Outback’s boasts torque vectoring, which aids handling by distributing power laterally as well as longitudinally.
 It also has the automaker’s X-Mode programming, which bolsters off-road grip and control.
 In all, it’s a sophisticated setup that can gets an Outback through terrain that would alarm many of its owners and embarrass lots of trucky-looking rivals.

-With no mechanical changes for 2018, EPA ratings shouldn’t change, so the Outback ought to continue with higher mileage than most competitors with similar power.
+EPA ratings are unchanged, so the ’18 Outback continues with higher mileage than most competitors with similar power.
 Thank the CVT and the aerodynamic efficiencies of a body profile that’s more car than truck.
 The 2.5i models also have active grille shutters that automatically open and close to manage wind resistance.
-Expect the 2018 Outback 2.5i line to again rate 25/32/28 mpg city/highway/combined and the 3.6R models 20/27/22 mpg.
+The 2018 Outback 2.5i line rates 25/32/28 mpg city/highway/combined and the 3.6R models 20/27/22 mpg.

-Figure little change to the balance of the features roster.
-Notables should again Subaru’s Starlink connectivity platform as standard on every model.
-Expect the version on the Base 2.5i grade to retain a 6.2-inch dashboard touchscreen for integration of entertainment apps, smartphone mapping, and Bluetooth linking.
-The other Outbacks should keep a version of Starlink featuring a 7-inch screen with pinch-and-swipe control and hands-free SMS text messaging.
-Again optional on Premium and Limited and standard on Touring should be imbedded GPS navigation and a moonroof.
-Look for a power liftgate to again be standard on Limited and Touring and optional on the Premium.
+Again optional on Premium and Limited and standard on Touring models is imbedded GPS navigation and a moonroof.
+A power liftgate is standard on Limited and Touring and optional on the Premium.
 We’d like to see the convenience of keyless access with pushbutton ignition migrate beyond just the Touring, where it’s been standard, and from the Limited, where it’s been optional.

-We project starting prices of around $26,900 for the 2.5i Base model and about $29,000 for the 2.5i Premium, making them again some of the most affordable AWD crossovers this size.
-Expect every ’18 Outback to again come with standard features expected in this class, including a rearview camera and power windows, locks, and mirrors.
-Figure the Premium to expand on that with the previously outlined connectivity and convenience features, plus heated front seats and mirrors, a windshield-wiper de-icer, dual-zone automatic climate control, a leather-wrapped steering wheel, and a power driver’s seat.
+The 2.5i Base model is priced from $26,810 and the 2.5i Premium from $28,910, making them again some of the most affordable AWD crossovers this size.
+Every ’18 Outback again comes with standard features expected in this class, including a rearview camera and power windows, locks, and mirrors.
+The Premium expands on that with the previously outlined connectivity and convenience features, plus heated front seats and mirrors, a windshield-wiper de-icer, dual-zone automatic climate control, a leather-wrapped steering wheel, and a power driver’s seat.

-With an estimated base price of about $33,650, the 2.5i Limited may be Outback’s top overall 2018 value, particularly when equipped with EyeSight (see below).
+With a base price of $33,610, the 2.5i Limited may be Outback’s top overall 2018 value, particularly when equipped with EyeSight.
 This four-cylinder model includes all the aforementioned features, plus a power passenger seat, heated rear seats, and blind spot detection with rear cross-traffic alert.
-Although the 2018 2.5i Touring will again come fully equipped, at a projected starting price of around $37,300, it would remain pricey for a midsize crossover with a four-cylinder engine of modest output.
+Although the 2018 2.5i Touring again comes fully equipped, at a starting price of $37,405, it remains pricey for a midsize crossover with a four-cylinder engine of modest output.

-Subaru will probably again outfit the 3.6R Limited and Touring models with xenon low-beam headlamps and dual exhausts but otherwise duplicate the features of their 2.5i counterparts.
-Expect the 2018 3.6R Limited to be priced from abound $36,300.
-At an estimated base price of $39,500, the 3.6R Touring should again list for thousands less than the flagship version of any other crossover in its competitive set, although most of those rivals will again have far more powerful engines.
+The 2018 3.6R Limited and Touring models exchange xenon low-beam headlamps for LEDs, and they have dual exhausts.
+Otherwise, they duplicate the features of their 2.5i counterparts.
+The 2018 3.6R Limited is priced from $36,310.
+At a base price of $39,605, the 3.6R Touring again starts thousands below flagship versions of any other crossover in its competitive set, although most of those rivals have far more powerful engines.

-Subaru has grouped options in a fairly simple manner and isn’t likely to deviate for 2018.
-Don’t expect any options to be offered on the 2.5i Base model.
-The 2.5i Premium should again be available with a roughly $1,700 package that will include a moonroof, a power liftgate, and an automatic-dimming rearview compass mirror with Homlink remote controls.
-It should continue to offer EyeSight and the power liftgate for around $2,000, or group EyeSight, the moonroof and power liftgate, and GPS navigation for about $3,590.
+Subaru groups options in a fairly simple manner.
+None is offered on the 2.5i Base model or the 3.6R Touring.
+The 2.5i Premium is available with a $1,695 package that adds a moonroof, a power liftgate, and an automatic-dimming rearview compass mirror with Homlink remote controls.
+It also offers EyeSight and the power liftgate in a $1,995 package, and groups EyeSight, the moonroof and power liftgate, and GPS navigation for about $3,590.